 Man and woman skiing along a trail in the forest

-Located on the western side of Wine Country, the White Pass Ski Area features stunning views of Mount Rainier and offers terrain for skiers and riders of all abilities.
-The Great White Express offers steeper slopes, while Paradise Basin provides high-quality intermediate groomed terrain.
+Located along the White Pass Scenic Byway 12 miles southeast of Mount Rainier National Park and 20 miles west of the Yakima Valley, White Pass Ski Area features stunning mountain views and terrain for skiers and riders of all abilities.
+Eight lifts serve 1,402 acres.
+The Great White Express takes riders to steeper slopes, while Paradise Basin provides high-quality intermediate terrain.
+There’s also a tubing hill that’s perfect for families.

 Echo Valley